Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 10: Apply for Business Licenses and Permits

-Depending on what your business does and where it is located, various business licenses and permits will likely be needed before starting your business.
+Depending on what your business does and its location, various business licenses and permits will likely be needed before starting your business.
 Some common registrations include:

-• Professional License – Certain services such as barbershops, accountants, salons, and others must be licensed.
+• Professional License: Certain services, such as barbershops, accountants, salons, and others, must be licensed.

-• Business and Occupation Tax (B&O Tax) – Even though Washington has no income tax, it does assess a tax on business income.
+• Business and Occupation Tax (B&O Tax): Even though Washington has no income tax, it does assess a tax on business income.
 All businesses generating over $12,000 in sales annually will pay this tax.

 Step 11: File the Initial Report